 Counting One to Four: Nature morte, 2015

-Counting One to Four: Nature morte visualises the predicted consequences of our warming atmosphere on the entirety of the Earth’s biodiversity through the use of percentage formulas.
-Referencing the Intergovernmental Panel on Climate Change’s (IPCC) 2014 business as usual RCP 8.5 model allows the work to move beyond a simplistic representation of ‘damaged nature’, to a multifaceted analysis of cause and effect.
-With projections of up to 52% of all terrestrial mammals, reptiles, marine species, amphibians and insects committed to extinction by 2100.
+The work visualises the projected consequences of a warming atmosphere on global biodiversity through the use of percentage-based formulas.
+Drawing on the Intergovernmental Panel on Climate Change’s (IPCC) 2014 “business as usual” RCP 8.5 scenario, the work moves beyond a singular image of environmental damage to present a more complex analysis of cause and effect.

 Counting One to Four: Nature morte was exhibited as part of the Art + Climate = Change 2015 festival in Melbourne and as part of ARTCOP21 in Paris at Galerie Prodromus, Federation Square, Melbourne and in New York.